mittelmark/tpack/doc/tpack.md

     - making it Tcl 9 aware
 - 2025-01-02 - release 0.4.1
     - making it Tcl 9 aware, anohter fix
+- 2025-01-03 - rewrite using base64 instead of tar and as well only supporting single file approach, so tapp files
 ## TODO

-- using ttar.gz files with Tcl 8.6 and zlib and with Tcl 8.5/8.4 gunzip terminal app
 - nsis installer for Windows, to deploy minimal Tcl/Tk with the application

 ## AUTHOR